-Title: Tenecteplase Reperfusion Therapy in Acute ischemic Cerebrovascular
+Title: Tenecteplase Reperfusion Therapy in Acute ischemic Cerebrovascular blinded-endpoint (PROBE), active controlled, non-inferiority trial of

 Events-II-A phase 3, multicenter, prospective, centrally randomized, open label, in accordance with the Good Clinical Practice.
 I agree to carry out statistics according to the protocol design, ensure that the statistical information and data with respect to this trial are all true, accurate, complete and correct, and will not be used for other clinical trials, nor be disclosed to any other individual or group without the written permission of the Sponsor.